Eli S. Younkin and Susanna Dumbauld were cousins who married each other.

 Very little known about Eli, except that he suffered from epilepsy.
 He is known to occasionally have had spasms or fits, witnessed by family members.

 They resided in Milford Township, Somerset County, and had three daughters -- Isabella Arabelle "Belle" Younkin, Sarah Ellen Brougher and Mary Elizabeth Gearhart.

 Susan and her parents ares among a number of Younkin cousins mentioned by name as founding members of the Old Bethel Church of God in Hexebarger near Kingwood.
 In a history of the church penned in the 1880s or early 1890s, Harrison Grant King wrote that as a result of preaching, tent-meetings and evangelism by visiting preachers, a Christian spiritual interest "sprang up with the result that a Church of God was organized, with Fred Dull, Jonathan Dumbauld, wife and daughter Susan and son George, Fred Kreger and wife, William Spencer, James King, Christopher King and wife Rachael, Josiah Gross, William Younkin, Rebeca King and Sarah King, with perhaps a few others, constituted the charter members of the first Church of God in Somerset Co."

-Tragedy rocked the family in the dead of winter 1858, when Eli died during an epileptic fit while Susanna was in the ninth month of pregnancy with their daughter Mary Elizabeth.
-He succumbed, exhausted, at the age of 29 on Feb.
+Tragedy rocked the family in the dead of winter 1858, when Eli was stricken with another epileptic fit while Susanna was in the ninth month of pregnancy with their daughter Mary Elizabeth.
+Sadly, he succumbed, exhausted, at the age of 29 on Feb.
 7, 1858.
 His remains were laid to rest in the Delilah Younkin Cemetery in Hexebarger near Kingwood, leaving her as a single mother of three.

 The cause of his death may have been lost to history, but his sister in law Delilah (Faidley) Younkin disclosed the facts during an interview she once gave to a government investigator in connection with a Civil War pension claim for her husband, and Eli's brother, Frederick J. Younkin.
 Susanna's father was named administrator of the estate.